apphow/AccessBrandywine/README.md

 - track phoneid anonymously
 - track usage within a geo boundary.

+- admin/owner access
+  - able to see who and when the users were
+  - alerts on access?
+  - yes/no on access?

 ### Tech Stack

 - ui flutter (for easy ios/android distribution)